NBKelly/2022_AdventOfCode/README.md

 Rinse and repeat until only one space exists.

+**But there's a smarter way**
+* First, for each scanner, compute the set of *manhattan triangles* for that scanner
+  * A manhattan triangle is a point composed of the edge lengths of a triangle, where the edge lengths are calculated using manhattan distance
+* Divide the set of scanners into one solved scanner and a set of unsolved scanners

+Then, while there are unsolved scanners, at each step:
+* pick an unsolved scanner
+* iterate through all of the solved scanners, and perform the following:
+  * Compare the triangles for the two scanners.
+12choose3 is 220, so there should be an overlap of 200-220 unique triangles.
+  * If there is not an adequate number of overlaps, then these two scanners cannot overlap
+  * otherwise, it's time to try orientations.
+To do this:
+    * Rotate the unsolved scanner
+    * Count all of the possible displacements between each point in each scanner.
+    * If any displacement occurs 12+ times, then this is solved - these sets overlap in this orientation
+    * Add the transformed scanner to solved, remove the original one from unsolved

+Once all of the scanners are solved, you can combine them all in one step.

 #### Part Two
 To do this, we need to track the origins of each space.
 When you create a space, you give it origin zero,